AAD/USSSA Tournament Entry Instructions and General Policies –

 - Work to schedule out of town team pool play games back to back so they have an opportunity to do more than just play baseball while at the event.
 Sometimes this is not possible depending on the number of teams in each bracket and where they are from.

-- Any game involving two local teams will be played before a game involving out of town teams.
+- Any game involving two local teams will be played before a game involving out of town teams unless the latest game played is 8pm or later.

 - If in-pool results are used team will be seeded using the #1 pool X, #2 pool X and #3 pool X concept.
 Byes are predetermined based on the perceived overall strength of the pool (power ranking) at the time of bracketing.